mateedo/DMOJSolutions/README.md

 # Competitive-Programming

-This repository contains my solutions to competitive programming questions.
+Each folder is named after a Coding Contest, inside are my solutions to problems from those respective contests.